Erich Leinsdorf: Biography

-Unfortunately, Leinsdorf's tenure as music director was short-lived.
+In the event, Leinsdorf's tenure as music director was short-lived.
 In October 1943, he received a letter informing him that his potential draft status had changed — though he remained doubtful he would be called to serve because of a host of health problems.
 Later in the month, however, he received his draft notice, remarking to the press: "I intend to abide by the orders of my government."
 Leinsdorf's impending departure left the Musical Arts Association with a major problem: The Cleveland Orchestra needed a new music director.

-Although Leinsdorf's time in the Army was brief — he was honorably discharged in September 1944 — the Orchestra already had its sights set on his replacement.
+Although Leinsdorf's service in the Army was only less than a year— he was honorably discharged in September, 1944 — the Orchestra already had its sights set on his replacement.
 In November 1944, George Szell, who had been at the Met with Leinsdorf, made his Severance Hall debut to rave reviews.
 Leinsdorf was still under contract, but he had lost much of his power as music director — compromising on a number of issues, from performance content to recording authority.
 He returned to the podium at Severance Hall for the last program of the season.
 As public opinion shifted toward Szell, Leinsdorf submitted his resignation.
 But after Szell's death, in 1970, Leinsdorf returned regularly to lead The Cleveland Orchestra as a guest conductor through the 1980s.

 Leinsdorf was the principal conductor of the Rochester Philharmonic Orchestra from 1947 to 1955.
 He came to despair of what he saw as Rochester's insular musical culture, famously remarking that "Rochester is the best disguised dead end in the world!"
 Subsequently, he was briefly head of the New York City Opera, before resuming his association with the Met.
 In 1962 he was named music director of the Boston Symphony Orchestra.
-His time in Boston produced many recordings for RCA, but was also marked by controversy, as he occasionally clashed with musicians and administrators.
+His tenure in Boston produced many recordings for RCA Victor, but was also marked by controversy, as he often clashed with musicians and administrators.

-On November 22, 1963, during a Boston Symphony concert, Leinsdorf had to announce the reports of President John F. Kennedy's assassination in Dallas, Texas, to a shocked audience.
-He and the orchestra followed the news with a performance of the Funeral March from Beethoven's third symphony.
+On November 22, 1963, during an afternoon concert with the Boston Symphony, Leinsdorf had to announce the report of President John F. Kennedy's assassination in Dallas, Texas, to a shocked audience.
+He and the orchestra followed the news with a performance of the Funeral March from Beethoven's Eroica Symphony.

-In 1969 Leinsdorf left the Boston post.
+Leinsdorf left the Boston Symphony in 1969.
 He continued to guest-conduct operas and orchestras around the world for the next two decades, being particularly associated with the Metropolitan Opera and the New York Philharmonic.
 He also served from 1978 to 1980 as principal conductor of the (West) Berlin Radio Symphony Orchestra.
 He died of cancer in Zürich, Switzerland, at the age of 81.